othrou/llama_chatboot/README.md

 Get started by installing Ollama, then :

 - Ollama pull llama2
+    - Pull: Downloads the model to your local environment.
+    - Run: Executes the model, allowing you to interact with it.
 - install the requirements (streamlit and ollama), better to use a venv
 - finally run 'chatbot.py' 🤖